Thursday, May 18, 2023

 • When will the swap take place?

-We will swap the books at our November meeting at the Halifax Central Library.
-(The specific date will be scheduled later.)
+We will swap the books at our meeting in November at the Halifax Central Library.

 • What kind of book should you make?